 Raul started his career as a studio singer for Latin artists such as Shakira, Julio Iglesias, and more.
 He joined Manhattan Records and, in 2005, released his debut album, State of Mind.
 The album features Stevie Wonder, one of Raul’s idols.

 14. Joaquin Rodrigo

-Born in Sagunto, Spain, Rodrigo started playing the piano and violin at eight years old when he attended a school for the blind in Italy.
+Born in Sagunto, Spain, Joaquin Rodrigo suffered from diphtheria and lost his sight At three years old.
+He started playing the piano and violin at eight years old when he attended a school for the blind in Italy.